Taking action on smoking and health

 Stopping Tobacco Organisations and Products (STOP.)

-(If you identify any errors or would like new or missing papers to be included please email us on email@example.com.
-Some papers are preprints, newer versions are likely to become available or some papers may be rejected for publication)
+(If you identify any errors or would like new or missing papers to be included please email us on firstname.lastname@example.org.
+Some papers are preprints for which newer versions are likely to become available or some papers may be rejected for publication)

 Farsalinos c, Barbouni A, Niaura R. Systematic review of the prevalence of current smoking among hospitalized COVID-19 patients in China: could nicotine be a therapeutic option?
 Internal and Emergency Medicinie.
 09/05/2020 https://doi.org/10.1007/s11739-020-02355-7